 Jerez de la Frontera is home to one of the top third prestigious equestrian arts school in the world.
 The school is open for visitors, but they also organize performances in which horses seem to dance to music.
 It’s fascinating!

 Recommended by Melissa from Parenthood and Passports

 Ronda is one of the most beautiful places in Andalusia, if not in all of Spain.
 The iconic village known for its picturesque bridge, Puente Nuevo, is an easy day trip from Seville or Cordoba.

 Puente Nuevo spans the Tajo Gorge and connects the two sides of the village perched atop the cliffs.
 The stunning bridge, which was constructed in the 1700s, has been depicted in various movies and films, making Ronda all the popular among tourists.

-Finally, Casa del Rey Moro, is a must-visit when exploring Ronda.
-A series of 231 steps down a spiraling staircase take you to the bottom of the gorge.
+Finally, Casa del Rey Moro is a must-visit when exploring Ronda.
+A series of 231 steps down a spiraling staircase takes you to the bottom of the gorge.
 This staircase was once used by locals to collect water for personal use each day.

 Luckily, the village is small enough that you can easily walk between the popular sites and see almost everything in one day.
 However, to truly appreciate the beauty of Ronda, stay for a night, to see Puente Nuevo illuminated when the sun sets.

 Malaga is a wonderful city located on the Southern coast of Spain, also called the Costa del Sol or ‘Coast of the Sun’.
 This already says enough about the climate in Malaga, as you’ll be guaranteed sunny days and hot temperatures, especially in summer!